 TABC Product Registration

-When a manufacturer, winery, distiller or product owner is ready to sell their alcoholic beverage product, they need to first register it with TABC.
-After they receive their license or permit, businesses can submit their registration information and make payment through the Product Registration System.
+When you’re ready to sell your alcoholic beverage product, you need to first register it with TABC.
+After receiving your license or permit through the Alcohol Industry Management System (AIMS), your business can submit your registration information and make payment through AIMS too.

 When you submit for product registration, your product will fall into one of the following classes: